magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 the `false` boolean value.

 The `init` function is almost identical to the one defined for the previous login form.
-Finally we set the `init` function itself as the value of the `onsubmit` property of the `window` object defined in the `js` special namespace.
+At last we set the `init` function itself as the value of the `onsubmit` property of the `window` object defined in the `js` special namespace.

-As soon as you save the `shopping.cljs` file, it gets recompiled and the corresponding `shopping.html` page reloaded.
+As soon as you save the `shopping.cljs` file, it gets recompiled and the corresponding `shopping.html` page is reloaded.

 But we still have to make another change.
 We need to add the newly created `modern-cljs.shopping` namespace to the required section of the `main.cljs.edn` file living in the `html/js` directory.

-Open the `html/js/main.cljs.edn` file and do the above addition.
+Open the `html/js/main.cljs.edn` file and enter the above addition:

 ```clj
 {:require [modern-cljs.core modern-cljs.login modern-cljs.shopping]